 The Padel Court Surface

-a flat concrete base is quite often already present, so no additional works/civil engineering are required.
+a flat concrete base is quite often already present.

-In Many cases in the UK, the tennis court surface is a porous macadam (outdoor) or concrete slab (indoor).
+In many cases in the UK, the tennis court surface is a porous macadam surface when outdoor, or concrete slab when indoors.

 It is also possible to build a padel court over an existing tennis court.